Your guide to apple season in Hendersonville, NC

 Late apple varieties

-• Arkansas Black — Known for their deep, almost black-red skin, they are very firm and crisp with a mildly sweet-tart flavor that actually improves after some time in storage — great for eating and baking
+• Arkansas Black – Known for their dark, almost black-red skin, these apples are very firm and crisp with a mildly sweet-tart flavor that improves with storage; excellent for fresh eating and baking.

-• Braeburn — sweet-tart with a hint of spice, they have a crisp, juicy texture — good for eating and cooking
+• Braeburn – Sweet-tart with subtle spice notes and a crisp, juicy texture; great for fresh eating and cooking.

-• Cameo — sweet-tart flavor and a firm, crisp texture that resists browning — great for eating and salads
+• Cameo – Sweet with a hint of tartness and a firm, crisp texture that resists browning; ideal for eating fresh and in salads.

-• Pink Lady — tart-sweet with a crisp, juicy texture and a distinctive pink skin — excellent eaten fresh or for baking
+• Pink Lady (Cripps Pink) – Tart-sweet with a crisp, juicy bite and distinctive pink blush skin; excellent for eating fresh and baking.

 My Favorites